DisplayK/DBDConsoleMod/README.md

 Alternatively, add the entire DisplayK folder to your never cook rules.

+The Console Mod is primarily developed in Unreal Engine 4.25, the 4.27 part of the project is just widget animations at this time.

 ## How to use the modloader:

 >"The Mod Loader will automatically spawn Actors from following locations